 Organisation and membership

-The Norwegian Medical Association (NMA), founded in 1886 as the professional association and trade union for Norwegian physicians, has a total of more than 25,600 members (see Statistics and Research on physicians in Norway for up to date details).
-Membership is voluntary, but approximately 97 % of Norwegian physicians are members of the NMA.
+The Norwegian Medical Association (NMA), founded in 1886 as the professional association and trade union for Norwegian physicians, has a total of about 40 000 members (see Statistics and Research on physicians in Norway for up to date details).
+Membership is voluntary, but approximately 93,4 % of Norwegian physicians are members of the NMA.
 The main aims of the Association are to protect the professional, social and financial interests of its members, to promote their interests in matters concerning medical education, professional development and scientific activities, and to advance the quality of the Norwegian health care system.

 Annual Representative Meeting